-I’m upset, dear reader.
-In the last few months I’ve come across several posts and articles about how unfriendly, rude and blunt the Dutch are.
+It’s upsetting to me, dear reader, to come across posts and articles about how unfriendly, rude and blunt the Dutch are.
 Blunt, I get.
 We are a down-to-earth, direct lot.
 But rude?
 Unfriendly?
-This judgment was offered up mostly considering behavior in social and public situations such as in shops and restaurants.
+This judgment is offered up mostly considering behavior in social and public situations such as in shops and restaurants.
 People in shops are not friendly?
 Waiters are rude?
 All the time?
 Everywhere?

 Stuff Dutch People Like is a site I enjoy reading because it shows off the quirky things about my country, even if rather over the top at times, but then a good laugh is a good laugh.
 The No. 31 Keeping It Real is the particular post that generated a storm of comments, more than 100 so far, many of them complaining about the awfulness of the Dutch.
 I needed a sedative after reading them all.

-Well, since it so happened that I was spending two weeks in Holland in July, I decided to pay attention and see what happened.
-We spent time in Amsterdam, in a couple of small towns up north, and in a village setting as well.
+Well, since it so happened that I was spending two weeks in Holland after this soul-scarring post, I decided to pay attention and see what happened while I was there.
+My American prince and our two daughters spent time in Amsterdam, in a couple of small towns up north, and in a village setting as well.
 We ate over half our meals in restaurants and had numerous cups of coffee and drinks in cafés, bars, and so forth.
 We had a rental car but also used public transportation (train, tram, bus and ferry).

-We were met with courtesy and friendliness everywhere, I kid you not.
+Courtesy and friendliness greeted us everywhere, I kid you not.

 After paying for our consumptions, we were invariable wished “nog een fijne dag” or a variant of it, which corresponds with “have a nice day.”

 My man and I would look at each other and say, sheesh, I wonder why Dutch people are so unfriendly.
 It was becoming a joke.